wojdyr/fityk/doc/data.rst

   or the last point, respectively, is returned.

 * For ``X``, ``Y``, ``S``, ``A`` the index is rounded to integer.
-  If the index is less than 0 or larger than M-1, 0 is returned.

 Transformations separated by commas (``,``) form a sequance of transformations.
 During the sequance, the vectors ``x``, ``y``, ``s`` and ``a`` that contain